ChiaraCati/FlooData/README.md

 ## ⚖️ Legal analysis
 Legal analysis is required to ensure the long-term viability of the data generation and dissemination process, produce a balanced service in accordance with the public function and individual rights.
 As a result, the legal analysis of the sources seeks to assess these precarious balances, emphasising use restrictions, objectives of competence, rights determination, and licence conditions.

 We evaluated all legal facets of the dataset lifetime using a reference checklist.
-The check list consists of a series of questions that answered with a Yes, No, or Not Verifiable for each aspect.
+The check list consists of a series of questions that answered with a Yes, No, or Not Verifiable each aspect.

 **Privacy** | Issues | D1 | D2 | D3 | D4 | D5 | D6 | D7 | D8 | D9 |
 | ----------- | --------| ------|--------|-------|---------|---------|---------| ---------|---------------| ---------|